 Can my homeschool group set up tests through this portal?
 We do testing as a group at one central location.

 Yes.
 Your test administrator may use this portal to order tests for all of your group.
-They will need to exhibit that they are qualified test proctors before orders will be filled.
+They will need to exhibit that they are qualified test proctor before orders will be filled.

 Can my student’s test results from another source be included?

-For 2022, only Iowa Assessments through BJU Press will be included.
+Currently, any assessment purchased and taken through BJU Press Homeschool will be included.